radiocontrolled/benj.info/_posts/2014-07-05-journalism.co.uk.markdown

 a prototype of an HTML5 placeholding tool for longform articles.

 I built Save my Spot This at _The Times_ and _The Sunday Times_ <a href="http://buildthenews.wordpress.com/">Build The News</a>
 hack weekend in October 2014.
-Save my Spon won a 'Special Commendation' so I was pleased with the outcome!
+It won a 'Special Commendation' so I was pleased with the outcome

-The interview is <a href="https://www.journalism.co.uk/news/advice-for-journalists-taking-part-in-hackathons/s2/a563060/">here</a>.
+The interview is up <a href="https://www.journalism.co.uk/news/advice-for-journalists-taking-part-in-hackathons/s2/a563060/">here</a>.